 The Registrant section on the BCIA website provides registrants with access to their personal profile, professional development reporting and record of PD hours reported.
 Registrants can pay renewal fees and print off their invoices.
-Your BCIA profile allows you to add a photo and bio and change your contact information.
-You can also view all past BCIA events you have registered for and review any BCIA emails sent out to you.
+Your BCIA account allows you to add a photo and bio and change your contact information.
+You can also view all past BCIA events you have registered for.